 It should be noted that the supply of some herbal substances is controlled by the Medicinal Products (Prescription and Control of Supply) Regulations.
 Examples include comfrey (in oral products), Ginkgo biloba, Saint John’s wort and sassafras bark or root.
 However, medicinal products containing such substances may be exempted from prescription control under the terms of a marketing authorisation or a certificate of traditional-use registration granted by the HPRA.

-If the status of a particular product is unclear, a formal opinion can be obtained by submitting the product information (composition, label, package leaflet and any proposed advertising) to the HPRA’s Classification Committee, which will determine whether the product is a medicinal product or not.
-Information on this procedure and an application form are available from the HPRA’s website here:
+If the status of a particular product is unclear, a formal opinion can be obtained by submitting the product information (composition, label, package leaflet and any proposed advertising) to the HPRA’s Borderline Products Committee, which will determine whether the product meets the definition of a medicinal product, medical device or cosmetic.
+Information on this procedure and an application form are available from the HPRA’s website here.

-If submitting product details to the Classification Committee, please ensure that the part of the plant (leaves, roots, etc.) used in the product is specified.
+If submitting product details to the Borderline Products Committee, please ensure that the part of the plant (leaves, roots, etc.) used in the product is specified.

-In cases where a herbal substance has previously been considered by the Classification Committee, advice on the status of products which contain it may be available from email@example.com.
+In cases where a herbal substance has previously been considered by the Borderline Products Committee, advice on the status of products which contain it may be available from firstname.lastname@example.org.

 Products for oral administration containing certain herbal substances may be sold legally as food supplements provided no medicinal claims are made for them.
 Such products must be notified to the Food Safety Authority of Ireland (FSAI) by the manufacturer or importer.
 Products that have not been accepted by the FSAI cannot be sold as food supplements.
 The regulation of food is outside the remit of the HPRA and any queries in this area should be directed to the Food Safety Authority of Ireland (FSAI).